 Wolfgang Andorfer chairs the GLA's LED committee.
 He is also a member of the LED Working Group for the European Lamp Companies Federation.
 In addition he serves as Senior Director, Solid State Lighting at OSRAM and is responsible for Product Marketing and Application Engineering of professional SSL products.
 He has over fifteen years of technical and economic global experience in the lighting industry.
 He holds a degree in Master's in Business Administration from the University of Kempten, Germany.

-Mr. Douglas is Chief Executive Officer of Lighting Council Australia—Australia’s peak body for the lighting industry —and is Chief Executive Officer of SPARC International Lighting Event™ and SPARC Design™.
-Prior to his current role in Lighting Council Australia Bryan worked in peak bodies for the following industries in Australia: defence electronics, consumer electronics, electrical capital equipment, information technology and real estate.
+Mr. Douglas is immediate-past Chief Executive Officer of Lighting Council Australia.
+Prior to his role in Lighting Council Australia Bryan worked in peak bodies for the following industries in Australia: defence electronics, consumer electronics, electrical capital equipment, information technology and real estate.
 Bryan has an honours degree in history from the Australian National University and Chinese language qualifications from the Peoples Republic of China.